Skip to main content

 Independent Children’s Lawyer

 The role of an Independent Children’s Lawyer (or ICL as they are commonly referred to) is to represent a child or children’s best interests.
 An ICL is usually appointed when there are numerous complex issues such as allegations of abuse or neglect, family violence, high levels of conflict and so on.
-An ICL is obligated to consider the views of the child and gather evidence about the child’s circumstances and will routinely do things such as:

 Can my children's views be heard without going to court?